SystemsApproach/ops/provision.rst

   * Assign FABRIC 801 VLAN
   * Set the description to ``fab2.<deployment>.<site>.aetherproject.net``

-There are other edge prefixes used by Kubernetes, but do not need to be created in NetBox.
+There are other edge prefixes used by Kubernetes, but they do not need to be created in NetBox.
 Note that ``qsfp0`` and ``qsfp1`` in this example denote transceiver ports connecting the switching fabric, where *QSFP* stand for Quad (4-channel) Small Form-factor Plugable.

 With this site-wide information recorded, the next step is to install and document each *Device*.
 This includes entering a ``<devname>``,